stephaneVercouillieBMID/slate/source/login.html.md

 **max_age** | Not supported | Any supplied value will be ignored.<br>As itsme® does not maintain a session mechanism, an active authentication is always required.</br>
 <a name="acrvalues">**acr_values**</a> | Optional | Space-separated string that specifies the acr values that the Authorization Server is being requested to use for processing this Authentication Request, with the values appearing in order of preference.<br>2 values are supported:<ul><li>Basic level - let the User to choose either fingerprint usage (if device is compatible) or PIN<br><i>"tag:sixdots.be,2016-06:acr_basic"</i></br></li><li>Advanced level - force the User to use PIN<br><i>"tag:sixdots.be,2016-06:acr_advanced"</i></br></li></ul>When multiple values are provided only the most constraining will be used (advanced > basic).
 If not provided basic level will be used.</br><br>More information on security levels and context data can be found in the [Appendixes](#SecurityLevels).</br>
 **claims** | Optional | This parameter MAY be used to request specific claims.
 The value is a JSON object listing the requested claims.
 When passed as a HTTP GET parameter, the <i>"claims"</i> parameter value is represented as UTF-8 encoded JSON which ends up being form-urlencoded.
 When used in a Request Object value, see [Appendixes](#RequestObjectByValue), the JSON is used as the value of the claims member.<br>See [User Data](#Data) for more information.</br>
-**request** | Optional | This parameter enables OpenID Connect requests to be passed in a single, self-contained parameter, and to be optionally signed with your private key and/or encrypted with the itsme® public key.
-The parameter value is a Request Object value.
-It represents the request as a JWT.<br>See <a href="#RequestObjectByValuei">Using request parameter</a> section for more information.</br>
-**request_uri** | Optional | This parameter MUST be used when the GET request lenght is too long.
-This parameter enables OpenID Connect requests to be passed by reference, rather than by value.
+**request_uri** | Optional | This parameter enables OpenID Connect requests to be passed by reference.
 The <i>"request_uri"</i> value is a URL using the https scheme referencing a resource containing a Request Object value, which is a JWT containing the request parameters.
-The URL MUST be shared with us when registering your project in the [itsme® B2B portal](#Onboarding).<br>See <a href="#RequestUri">Using request_uri parameter</a> for more details.</br>
+The URL MUST be shared with us when registering your project in the [itsme® B2B portal](#Onboarding).<br>See <a href="#RequestUri">Using request_uri parameter</a> for more details.</br><br>The JWT MAY be signed with your private key and MAY also be encrypted with the itsme® public key.
+**request** | Not supported | Any supplied value will be ignored.
 **response_mode** | Not supported | Any supplied value will be ignored.
 **id\_token\_hint** | Not supported | Any supplied value will be ignored.
 **claims_locales** | Not supported | Any supplied value will be ignored.